- Location: S Mada St, Tirumala, Tirupati, Andhra Pradesh 517504, India

 The three-storied Gopuram is constructed over Vendivakili with seven Kalasams at its apex.
 Bangaruvakili (Golden Entrance) is the third entrance that will lead to Garbhagriha.
 There are two tall copper images of the Dvarapalakas Jaya-Vijaya on either side of this door.
 There is the thick wooden door is covered with gold gilt plates depicting the Dasavathaaram of Vishnu.

 The temple is considered one of the eight Swayambhu Kshetras of Vishnu where the presiding deity is believed to have manifested on its own.
-There are different Seven other temples in the line are Srirangam Ranganathaswamy temple, Bhu Varaha Swamy temple, and Vanamamalai Perumal Temple in South India.
+Are different Seven other temples in the line are Srirangam Ranganathaswamy temple, Bhu Varaha Swamy temple, and Vanamamalai Perumal Temple in South India.

 Booking of Tirupati darshan online

 Connecting with the Lord has been made a whole lot easier with the Tirumala Tirupati Devasthanams (TTD) making tickets for the coveted darshan available online.
-This special Tirupati darshan online ticket, which cost INR 300, is aimed at reducing the waiting time which is by far the biggest hurdle that a devotee faces here.
+This special Tirupati darshan online ticket, which costs INR 300, is aimed at reducing the waiting time which is by far the biggest hurdle that a devotee faces here.
 TTD online darshan booking can be made a minimum of 1 day in advance and a maximum of 14 days.
-All information about online booking Click Here.
+For all information about online booking Click Here.

 Best time to visit Tirupati